 Figure 1.
 LEZ area and monitoring sites in Berlin and Munich.
 The regional background sites are represented by rounds, urban background sites by squares, and traffic sites by triangles.
 Detailed information on the measurement sites in Berlin are provided in Table S1.

-Table 1 gives the time periods of LEZ 1, LEZ 2 and LEZ 3 for the analysis in the two cities. defined a period before the LEZ implementation as reference period (LEZ 0): 1 January 2004 - 31 December 2006 for Berlin and 1 January 2005 - 30 September 2007 for Munich.
+Table 1 gives the time periods of LEZ 1, LEZ 2 and LEZ 3 for the analysis in the two cities.
+In addition, a period before the LEZ implementation was defined as reference period (LEZ 0): 1 January 2004 - 31 December 2006 for Berlin and 1 January 2005 - 30 September 2007 for Munich.
 We did not include the data within one year before the LEZ became effective into the analysis.
 Rather, we left a buffer of one year between the reference period and the LEZ stage 1 (LEZ 1).
 This is because the composition of the vehicle fleets in Munich and Berlin started to change rapidly within one year before the LEZ became officially effective.
 Thus, the introduction of the LEZ may affect the vehicle fleet immediately after the announcement of their implementation, and before the official LEZ launch date (Lutz, 2012).

 Table 1.
 Information of low emission zones in Berlin and Munich.